-The forms of Az-Zann receive a default interpretation in sixteen cases which report the stance of the unbelievers in their worldly life.
+The forms of $A\underline{z}$ - \underline{Z} ann receive a default interpretation in sixteen cases which report the unbelievers' stance in their worldly life.
 The Qur'an reports their frequent denial of the existence of God and the hereafter.
 It rebukes them for that type of thinking.
-In addition to the linguistic aspects of the face-value meaning, there are other pragmatic aspects which are realized by the process 'zanna'.
+In addition to the linguistic aspects of the face-value meaning, there are other pragmatic aspects which are realized by the process ' \underline{z} anna'.
 These cases depict vividly the state of the unbelievers in the hereafter.